iarko26/Online-pharmacy-management-system/README.md

 # Online-pharmacy-management-system
-This .NET project is designed to manage multiple types of users within a centralized system, utilizing a local database for data storage.
+This C# project is designed to manage multiple types of users within a centralized system, utilizing a local database for data storage.